 Did you know you can use points earned from your Citi Prestige Visa on Garuda Indonesia First Class or Virgin Atlantic Upper Class, avoiding expensive plane tickets to South America, or for booking Radisson Blu hotels at a much lower cost than standard rates?

 In this guide, we go beyond the common transfer partners that you probably are aware of and explore unique ways to use your Citibank Rewards points.

 Common transfer partners for travellers from Australia

-We have written extensively about the following frequent flyer programs, which are the most useful for Australian based travelers (the ratio in brackets is the transfer rate, explained later on):
+Citi Prestige Visa has a number of transfer partners.
+The most useful for Australian based travelers (the ratio in brackets is the transfer rate, explained later on) are shown below:

 - Singapore Airlines KrisFlyer (2.5:1)